 B.Sc.(Hons.)
 McGill, M.A., Ph.D.
 Toronto

-I received a first-class honours degree from McGill University, and an MA and PhD from the University of Toronto under the supervision of Endel Tulving and Ben Murdock respectively.
+First-class honours degree from McGill University, MA and PhD from the University of Toronto under the supervision of Endel Tulving and Ben Murdock respectively.

-I have successfully supervised a number of honours and graduate students and am interested in recruiting both honours and graduate students interested in doing research on human memory, problem solving, and especially reading.
+I have successfully supervised a number of honours and graduate students before retirement and am available to serve on supervisory committees.

 Penney, C. G. (2002).
 Teaching decoding skills to poor readers in high school.
 Journal of Literacy Research, 34, 99 – 118.

-Penney, C. G., Drover, J. R., Dyck, C. (in press).
-Phonological processing deficits and the acquisition of the alphabetic principle in a severely delayed reader: A case studyl Dyslexia.
+Penney, C. G., Drover, J. R., Dyck, C. (2008).
+Phonological processing deficits and the acquisition of the alphabetic principle in a severely delayed reader: A case study Dyslexia.